StephenChou/site_preloader/README.md

 ## Cron/GitHub Actions

 In ```.github/workflows/github_actions.yml ``` there is a cron expression that can be used to run the script through GitHub Actions.
 Currently it's set to every 15 minutes but can be set by the user.
+The user can also set up a local cron job.